Rabcor/mpv-extended-osc/README.md

-This is a UI extension for MPV, it very slightly alters the layout of the base OSC, adds shuffle and repeat buttons, and thumbnail support based on thumbfast.
+This is an OSC extension for MPV, along with a few useful scripts.

 It also adds a configurable history management script that auto-opens the last file or auto opens the history list when opening mpv without a file selected.

 Only tested on Linux and my edit of thumbfast also probably only works on Linux.

 https://github.com/user-attachments/assets/ca3c7b0a-6f8a-44a5-b825-6ef04198fdb5

+Changes from original OSC:
+* Removed Fullscreen Button
+* Added Shuffle and Repeat buttons
+* Added support for thumbfast (bare minimum)

 Dependencies: